Catholic Guardian Services

-Catholic Guardian Services (CGS) is a human services non-profit organization.
-CGS programs assist members of the disadvantaged population in the New York metropolitan area.
+Catholic Guardian Services (CGS) is a non-profit organization serving peoples of the disadvantaged population in the New York metropolitan area.
 It is sponsored by Catholic Charities of the Archdiocese of New York.

-CGS operates fifteen distinct programs and provides a range of services, including those in the areas of child abuse and neglect prevention, foster care, maternity services, and developmental disabilities.
-It has over 1200 employees across six offices and 34 residential facilities.
-CGS’s mission is also supported remotely by over 600 foster and adoptive parents.
+CGS provides services in child abuse, neglect prevention, foster care, maternity services, and developmental disabilities.
+As of Dec 2025, it has over 1000 employees across six offices and 34 residential facilities.
+CGS’s is supported by approximately 600 foster and adoptive parents.

-Its programs and services are delivered in partnership with the Archdiocese of New York, the New York City government, the New York State government, education agencies, foundations, policymakers, and advocacy groups.
+The programs and services operate in cooperation with the Archdiocese of New York, the New York City government, the New York State government, education agencies, foundations, policymakers, and advocacy groups.

 History

-Overview

 Thomas Maurice Mulry, member of St. Vincent de Paul Society and founder of CHB.

-Catholic Guardian Services is the product of three separate organizations, with discrete histories but similar missions.
-Each had the common goal of assisting disadvantaged people and communities of New York City.
-The history of Catholic Guardian Services contains several narratives that eventually converge after a series of administrative mergers.
+The history of Catholic Guardian Services starts with two predecessors: Catholic Home Bureau for Dependent Children, and Catholic Guardian Society of New York, each with the common goal of assisting disadvantaged people and communities of New York City.